76 Sights in Seoul, South Korea (with Map and Images)

 The old Bosingak Dongjong (舊普信閣 銅鍾, English: Bosin-gak) was a bell made during the Joseon Dynasty and was used to ring the New Year's Eve bell at Bosingak in Jongno, Seoul until 1985.
 On January 21, 1963, it was designated as the second treasure of the Republic of Korea.

-Choi Soon-woo's Old House (崔淳雨 古宅) is a hanok where Hyegok Choi Soon-woo (1916 ~1984), the former director of the National Museum of Korea and an art historian, lived from 1976 to 1984.
+Choi Soon-woo's Old House (崔淳雨 古宅) is a hanok where Hyegok Choi Soon-woo (1916~1984), a former director of the National Museum of Korea and a historian of archaeology of oriental art, lived from 1976 to 1984.
 Choi Soon-woo, who is famous as the author of 《Leaning on the Pillar of Pear Shedding of Muryang Faucet》 and 《I Am Mine Is Beautiful》 and had an excellent eye for Korean beauty, said that he tried to put his own idea of Korean beauty in this house.

 Tapgol Park Octagonal Pavilion (塔gol公園 八角亭) is a pavilion built along with Tapgol Park built by Brown in England.
 On September 11, 1989, it was designated as Tangible Cultural Property No. 73 by the Seoul Metropolitan Government

-The Kim Koo Museum is a museum in located within Hyochang Park, Hyochang-dong, Yongsan-gu, Seoul, South Korea.
-It commemorates the life and work of Kim Koo, a Korean independence activist during the Japanese occupation of Korea.
+The Kim Koo Museum is a museum in located within Hyochang Park, Hyochang-dong, Yongsan District, Seoul, South Korea.
+It commemorates the life and work of Kim Ku, a Korean independence activist during the Japanese occupation of Korea.
 It opened on October 22, 2002.
 It also contains a library.

 The Hongmun Gate and Tangchundaeseong (弘智門 and 蕩春臺城) were built to connect Hanyangyang Castle and Bukhansanseong Fortress.
 On June 23, 1976, it was designated as Tangible Cultural Property No. 33 of the Seoul Metropolitan Government.